XD637/token-holders-fetcher/README.md

 # Solana Token Holder Tracker

 Track and analyze holders of any Solana SPL token with advanced filtering capabilities.
-Originally built for pump.fun PUMP token, but works with **any Solana token**.
+Works with **any Solana token**.

 ## Features